Ramisto/eJPT-cheatsheet/General-Knowledge/Cybersecurity-basics.md

 # Defense in Depth

 Defense in depth is a strategy that leverages multiple security measures to protect an organization's assets.
 The thinking is that if one line of defense is compromised, additional layers exist as a backup to ensure that threats are stopped along the way. [...]
 "Fortinet"

+# Business Needs

+Security must align with business needs.
+Its needs are formed according to a context :

+- its size (small, medium, large)
+- its core business (medical, industrial, artisanal, etc.)
+- its objectives (achieving certification, reaching new customers more demanding,...)
+- its budget